Denbigh Alliance Multi Academy Trust logo

 All students in Year 12 will be expected to choose one enrichment activity alongside their A-Levels.
 This will be a regular timetabled session of one hour a week and will, in the most parts, lead to a specific qualification.
 However, it is about more than achieving that qualification.
 It is the chance to take up an activity that students might not have considered before in order to acquire new skills and experiences.

 Enrichment activities are covered in more detail in the video, but some of the more popular choices include the Extended Project Qualification (EPQ), the Sports Leader Award and Cooking.
-There is also the opportunity to take Core Maths over two years, providing students with the skills associated with AS Maths and designed to support those students who require elements of mathematical or statistical analysis in their other A-Level subjects.
 Choices are made during the first couple of weeks in September, with students making three choices based on order of preference.
 Every effort is made to provide students with their first choice activity but this cannot be guaranteed.